NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/02-rdm.md

 ---
 Current issues and challenges in RDM can be classified by stakeholder, as individual researchers, research funders, research organisations, librarians and reviewers have different needs {% cite science_europe:2024 %}.

 For individual researchers, the different organisational requirements can be confusing, especially if they work with different organisations, change their home institution or collaborate with researchers from other organisations where different rules apply  {% cite science_europe:2024 sheikh:2023 %}.
-The lack of connectivity between tools used at different stages of the research data lifecycle can also be a barrier to the proper management of their data.
+The lack of connectivity between tools used at different steps in the research data lifecycle can also be a barrier to the proper management of their data.

 For research funders, the development of technological infrastructure can be difficult {% cite sheikh:2023 %}.